tkaitchuck/Rust4JavaDevelopers/src/ownership.md

 # Memory safety and GC
 Like Java, Rust has automatic memory management so you never have to worry about explicitly allocating or deallocating objects.
 However unlike Java it does not have a garbage collector.
 This may sound like a contradiction but it's not.

-Not coincidentally it turns out, the same static analysis that solves the problem of allowing sharing or mutability but never both, also solves the problem of perfect garbage collection.
+It turns out, not coincidentally, the same static analysis that solves the problem of allowing sharing or mutability but never both, also solves the problem of perfect garbage collection.

 One way to think about it is to think of Rust as having compile time garbage collection.
 The compiler works out where in your code objects are no longer used automatically generates the necessary code to deallocate them.